Prajwal-M-Rao/Machine-Learning-Models/README.md

-This repository contains implementations of several machine learning models applied to well-known datasets, including the Iris dataset, Wine dataset, and others.
+This repository features implementations of various machine learning models applied to popular datasets such as the Iris dataset, Wine dataset, and more.
+It also includes the corresponding datasets used for training and evaluation.

 The models include:

 # K-Nearest Neighbors (KNN)